-Sulawesi benefits from its strategic location, with mountains compression and tip effect that both speed up the trade winds.
-This specific area also experiences a very long dry season which guarantees winds consistency (only disturbed by lunar cycles) The wind blows side-on from April to October with peak season at 20-35 knots.
-Usually, the wind starts in the morning till dusk, making the nights with comfortable temperatures.
+Sulawesi benefits from its strategic location, with mountains compression and tip effect that speed up the trade winds.
+This specific area also experiences a very long dry season which guarantees winds consistency (only disturbed by lunar cycles).
+The wind blows side-on from April to October, with 20-35 knots in peak season.
+Usually, the wind starts in the morning till dusk, making the nights' comfortable temperatures.
 During this period, the wind is guaranteed 80%-100% of the time.

 Due to these tremendous wind statistics, Jeneponto in southern Sulawesi is the home of the biggest Asia-Pacific independent Wind Farm (Tolo 1 Jeneponto)

-From Makassar International Airport, there are daily flights from all main Indonesian cities including Jakarta, Bali, Lombok as well as direct flights from international hubs, like Singapore and Kuala Lumpur.
+From Makassar International Airport, there are daily flights from all main Indonesian cities, including Jakarta, Bali, and Lombok, and direct flights from international hubs like Singapore and Kuala Lumpur.

-You will come across “warung” everywhere, that will serve local food like the famous Indonesian dish “nasi goreng”, the Sulawesi typical “lammang” (rice cooked in bamboo stems), and many other traditional foods.
-A meal cost around 3-4$ and a large beer 4$ (local beer Bintang).
+You will come across “warung” everywhere that will serve local food like the famous Indonesian dish “nasi goreng”, the Sulawesi typical “lammang” (rice cooked in bamboo stems), and many other traditional foods.
+A meal costs around 3-4$ and a large beer 4$ (local beer Bintang).

 There's not much going on around here at night, so it's usually a good idea to visit with a group of people.

 Then it's time to rent a scooter and explore the area!
-The immediate surroundings offer activities like as stand-up paddle boards, snorkelling, uncountable waterfalls, traditional villages, salt marshes and seaweed farms.
-The region has a strong horse-culture with bareback races organised regularly.
-Don’t be surprised to see horses bathing at sunset on the kite spot.
+The immediate surroundings offer activities like stand-up paddleboards, snorkelling, uncountable waterfalls, traditional villages, salt marshes and seaweed farms.
+In addition, the region has a strong horse culture, with bareback races organised regularly.
+So don’t be surprised to see horses bathing at sunset on the kite spot.